MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaRoleManagementEntitlementManagementRoleAssignmentAppScope.md

 Read-only property with details of the app specific scope when the assignment scope is app specific.
 Containment entity.
 Supports $expand for the entitlement provider only.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgRoleManagementEntitlementManagementRoleAssignmentAppScope](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgRoleManagementEntitlementManagementRoleAssignmentAppScope?view=graph-powershell-1.0)

 ## SYNTAX